Chinese Garlic Green Beans Recipe (Sauteed, Not Fried)

-How to make blistered green beans with less oil?
+How to make blistered green beans without deep frying

 We borrow a Chinese cooking technique, called dry fry.
 Compared to flash fry or deep fry, dry frying uses much less oil.
 My Sichuan dry-fried green beans with pork mince uses this technique.
 For today’s green bean garlic recipe I use no oil at the charring and blistering stage.

 - Use a stainless steel or cast iron pan and preheat it well until it feels quite hot when placing your palm near the surface about 2-3 inches away.

 - Pat dry the green beans and spread them into a single layer and cook with no oil until the skin is wrinkled and with some charred spots.